“Life is not measured by the number of breaths you take … it’s by the number of moments that take your breath away.”

 “We were stolen, sold and bought together from the African continent.
 We got on the slave ships together.
 We lay back to belly in the holds of the slave ships in each others’ excrement and urine together, sometimes died together and our lifeless bodies thrown overboard together.
 Today, we are standing up together with faith and even some joy."

 The Sunday evening program introduced us all to our work crews.
 As often apparently happens, people are genuinely excited to share and seem to click in mysterious ways.
 I will divulge a deep and dark secret that I have wanted to own a Jeep Wrangler for most of my adult life.
 A silly, ridiculous thing you hold onto.
 Two young adults in my crew share the same materialistic wanting and the other adult in our crew owns one so we talked Jeeps and then got down to business and picked crew role assignments.
+Sixty four of the sixty eight work assignments are painting so many power tools have been safely tucked away.

 The overriding theme for the week is RENOVATE, both homes … with paint and nails and sweat, and lives … with Jesus , the Word, and the power of fellowship and witnessing.